 Lisa Hicks- Dumanske

-- 130,000 volunteer hours were worked by our community members of all ages.
+- Over 124,000 volunteer hours worked by community members of all ages

 - Good Morning America: Teenager's Mission to Improve Literacy in His Community, July 22, 2015